 Why Do You Need To Use Wax On Woodworking Tools

-What can you do about this and help prevent your expensive woodworking tools from the moisture.
+What can you do about this and help prevent your expensive woodworking tools from moisture?
 There is a solution and it is maintenance and part of this maintenance should include wax.
-You can perform this maintenance annually or bi-annually such as spring or fall.
-If you are in an area which has more moisture you will need to possibly go to a quarterly schedule.
+You can perform this maintenance annually or bi-annually such as in spring or fall.
+If you are in an area that has more moisture you will need to possibly go to a quarterly schedule.

 Where Does The Moisture Come From

-If your climate where you live has a lot a moisture in the air this will also need to be considered.
-This can be problematic for your wood shop as all the items in your wood shop will share an amount of moisture.
+If your climate where you live has a lot of moisture in the air this will also need to be considered.
+This can be problematic for your woodshop as all the items in your woodshop will share an amount of moisture.

 To provide an example, if you have a hot or warm sunny day and you have a glass with a cold drink you most likely have noticed the moisture forming on the outside of the glass.

-Now that we know what causes the rust and corrosion how do we prevent and protect you woodworking tools.
-There are a few options to consider without spending a lot of money to install a large HVAC system in your wood shop.
+Now that we know what causes the rust and corrosion how do we prevent and protect your woodworking tools?
+There are a few options to consider without spending a lot of money to install a large HVAC system in your woodshop.